 Along the northern Peruvian coast, where the influence of the Humboldt Current is lower, you find the Sechura Desert, one of the driest on earth, with hot to warm sunny summers (December to April) and temperatures around 35 °C (95 °F) during the day.
 In winter (June to October) you can expect cloudy skies, day temperatures of around 30°C (86°F) and cooler temperatures as low as 16°C (61°F) at night.

-And the further south you travel, where the Peruvian coastal desert merges into the Atacama Desert - by the way the driest nonpolar desert and the largest fog desert in the world - the dryer and warmer it gets.
+The further south you travel along the Peruvian coast, where the Peruvian coastal desert merges into the Atacama Desert - by the way the driest nonpolar desert and the largest fog desert in the world - the dryer and warmer it gets.

 The Andean highlands, which cover 28% of Peru’s territory, is the mountainous area dominated by the Andes that extends to the east of the coastal region and runs the length of Peru from the northern border with Ecuador to the southern border with Bolivia.